 Secondary

-Secondary glaucoma in dogs is a type caused by other health issues and eye conditions.
+Secondary glaucoma in dogs is a type caused by other eye conditions and health issues.
 In many cases, only one eye is affected.
-Here are the common causes:

 Uveitis.
 The inflammation results in a buildup of cells, proteins, and other debris, causing a clog that hinders the drainage of fluid from the eye.